 Parental leave for graduate assistants will be counted as part of the twelve-week entitlement accorded by the Family and Medical Leave Act (FMLA) for FMLA-eligible individuals and may be used in conjunction with other paid or unpaid leaves for which the individual is eligible.
-Consult cam.illinois.edu for more information about the FMLA policy.
+Consult the Campus Administrative Manual at cam.illinois.edu for more information about the FMLA policy.